The healing nature of art

 STEAMBOAT SPRINGS — Talking has never been how Nicole LeDuc prefers to express herself.

 Dance — the movement of her body and the stories it tells — can speak volumes, as she discovered at a young age.
-As a lifelong dancer and member of the local Jasmir Belly Dancing Troupe, she has performed a countless number of routines — but none so difficult as that which she showcased on Saturday.
+As a lifelong dancer and member of the local IBI Brigade dance troupe, she has performed a countless number of routines — but none so difficult as that which she showcased on Saturday.

 Hers was one of seven artistic pieces presented during the culminating event of In Our Shoes, an eight-week series on the issue of sexual assault in Steamboat Springs and Routt County.
 Other performances included spoken-word poems and a song with lyrics inspired by a 911 call about a woman being raped.